WHAT WE DO

 Since 2002, we have been tackling child sexual exploitation by providing high quality tailored one-to-one support to victims and young people at risk in Derby and Derbyshire.
 From 2019, whilst maintaining our specialism in sexual exploitation, we have expanded our services to include all forms of exploitation.
 Our vital work ensures that individuals receive the support they need to move forwards in their lives.

-We achieve these focuses through the following services we currently offer:
+We achieve these priorities through the following services we currently offer:

 Our awareness sessions are delivered to schools, families, community groups and professionals.
 By raising awareness we can help prevent exploitation occurring.